solarlabsteam/missed-blocks-checker/README.md

 - `--bech-consensus-node-prefix` = `--bech-prefix` + "valcons"
 - `--bech-consensus-node-pubkey-prefix` = `--bech-prefix` + "valconspub"

-An example of the network where you have to specify all the prefixes manually is Iris, check out the flags example below.
+An example of the network where you have to specify all the prefixes manually is Iris.

+Additionally, you can pass a `--config` flag with a path to your config file (I use .toml, but anything supported by [viper](https://github.com/spf13/viper) should work).

 ## Which networks this is guaranteed to work?